A Preterist Commentary on Revelation 8: Summary and Highlights

 Revelation 8:8 Commentary: Mountains Represent Kingdoms in the Bible.

-Mountain is a word frequently used in the Bible to symbolize a kingdom or city since cities were often built on mountains for military defense (Psalms 2:6; 48:1; Isaiah 66:20; Jeremiah 51:25; Joel 3:17).
+In 1 Enoch 18:13 the stars are described as “great, burning mountains.”
+Thus the mountain thrown into the see may be a falling star.26 However, mountain is a word frequently used in the Bible to symbolize a kingdom or city since cities were often built on mountains for military defense (Psalms 2:6; 48:1; Isaiah 66:20; Jeremiah 51:25; Joel 3:17).
 For example, the city of Jerusalem is often called the “Mountain of the Lord” throughout the Bible.
 Sea represents the Gentile nations (Daniel 7:2-3; Revelation 17:15, Psalm 65:7; 144:7; Isaiah 8:7-8; 17:12; 60:5; Jeremiah 47:1-2; 51:55-56; Ezekiel 26:3).
 See In the Bible “Earth” Signifies the Specific Land Addressed While “Sea” Symbolizes Foreign Nations.
 Because sea and Abyss, the afterlife realm of the dead, are synonyms, sea simultaneously signifies both foreign nations and the Abyss, the afterlife realm of the dead.
 See The Poetic Biblical Link Between “Sea” and “Abyss”.

 This symbol of a mountain being cast into the sea is a common metaphor in the Bible used to represent two complimentary messages.
 Foreign nations and their armies represent the sea or Abyss, the realm of the dead, because these armies cause so much death when in the act of war and military conquest.
 Thus the city or mountain victimized by foreign military aggression is sometimes depicted in the Bible as a mountain descending into the Abyss, the land of the dead, when attacked by aggressive foreign powers.
 Jeremiah 51:25, 42 is a prominent example of this symbolism.
 In these verses, mountain represents a city or kingdom and sea represents its foreign conquerors and the Abyss simultaneously: